CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/PhasorGridFollowingVSC/index.md

 ## Context

 Voltage Source Converters (VSC) are widely used in power systems for a variety of applications, such as wind and photovoltaic generation, High Voltage Direct Current (HVDC) transmission, and Flexible AC Transmission Systems (FACTS).
 The model described here is the Full-Phasor model of a grid-following VSC, which is a type of VSC that is synchronized with the grid, using its frequency and phase.
-This model, obtained from the many works developed at CITCEA-UPC (Centre d'Innovació Tecnològica en Convertidors Estàtics i Accionaments) such as [[1]](#1), [[2]](#2) and [[3]](#3), is useful for studying the fast-dynamics of the VSC and its interaction with the grid.
+This model, obtained from the many works developed at CITCEA-UPC (Centre d'Innovació Tecnològica en Convertidors Estàtics i Accionaments) such as [[1]](#1), [[2]](#2) and [[3]](#3), is useful for studying low-frequency phenomena of the VSC and its interaction with the grid.

 ## Model use, assumptions, validity domain and limitations

 The model described allows performing phasor studies of the dynamics of a grid-following voltage source converter.
-It is specially useful in applications where there are slow-transients that want to be tracked, such as transient stability studies or interarea oscillations [[1]](#1), allowing for fast simulations with bigger time steps than the EMT without loosing precision on these types of phenomena.
+It is specially useful in applications where there are slow-transients that want to be studied, such as transient stability studies or interarea oscillations [[1]](#1), allowing for fast simulations with bigger time steps than the EMT without loosing precision on these types of phenomena.

 The assumptions made are: